srimanthtenneti/MultiAgent-RL---Tennis/README.md

 Windows 64-bit :  https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Windows_x86_64.zip

+Unzip the file into your working directory.
+Make sure you have unity-ML agents installed and then run the jupyter-notebook.

 ### Saved files
 The files 1039_96_96_actor.pth & 1039_96_96_critic.pth , 1411_256_256_actor.pth & 1411_256_256_critic.pth are the saved weights for the networks.